Canon EOS 77D Review – A more affordable body we put to the test

 • 1080 video capture at 60 frames per second, including a microphone input

-Is there more to the EOS 77D than just a fancier version of the Rebel?
+Is there more to the Canon EOS 77D than just a fancier version of the Rebel?
 However, this is not the case.
 Dual control dials, an LCD on the top plate, and an additional button to turn autofocus on are the only significant differences between this model and the Rebel T7i, which was launched at the same time as this one.
-A general button shuffle and an additional eight grams of heaviness are two examples of less noteworthy differences between the two models.
+A general button shuffle and an additional eight grams of heaviness are two less noteworthy differences between the models.
 The end, as they say.
-In other words, the Rebel T6s and the T6i shared the same connection with one another.
+In other words, the Rebel T6s and the T6i shared the same connection.

-Having said all of that, we have to admit that the nickname “77D” seems a lot more professional than either the time-honored “Rebel” or “XX0D” appellation, and after all, this is a camera that is rather well-rounded.
-Despite the fact that it shares a lot of similarities with its more expensive cousin, the EOS 80D, it is priced far lower.
+Having said all of that, we have to admit that the nickname “Canon 77D” seems a lot more professional than either the time-honored “Rebel” or “XX0D” appellation, and after all, this is a relatively well-rounded camera.
+Moreover, despite the rough it shares many with its more expensive cousin, the EOS 80D, it is priced far lower.

 Let’s examine how they stack up against one another in more detail.

-The Canon EOS 77D (9000D in Japan) is a lightweight DSLR camera with an APS-C sensor that has 24 megapixels and boasts an outstanding Dual Pixel Autofocus, as well as superb external controls and connection through WiFi and Bluetooth.
+The Canon EOS 77D (9000D in Japan) is a lightweight DSLR camera with an APS-C sensor of 24 megapixels.
+It boasts an outstanding Dual Pixel Autofocus as superb external controls and connection through WiFi and Bluetooth.
 It is possible to think of it as the successor of the Rebel T6s, and if the name doesn’t make it evident, the specs and feature enhancements over its lower-end Rebel sister should.
 It is placed in the middle ground between the EOS 80D and the Rebel T7i.

 Important technical details